iMoto251/stats-gui/README.md

 ## FAQ
 > How do I use this thing?

 - [Here](https://i.gyazo.com/499bb0e46dbb63a50bdfb4488c4014da.png) is an example picture of how it should look when it is filled out.
+The easiest way to get the results, is to go to the rF page and click the links there.
+If they aren't on rF yet, you can always go to the [server page](https://mxsimulator.com/servers/), navigate to the race server, and find the results manually from there.
+They're *usually* in incrementing order, but not always.
 [Here](https://raw.githubusercontent.com/iMoto251/stats-gui/main/example.txt) is some example data to use that should give an accurate representation of what the data should look like.

 > What if there isn't a coast, like it's an east/west shootout?